jayanthcse/AI_assisted_expensetracker/README.md

 **AI Assisted Expense Tracker**

 ## 2. Project Description
-A full-stack MERN web application designed for comprehensive personal and group finance management.
+A full-stack (MERN Stack) application designed for comprehensive personal and group finance management.
 Inspired by Splitwise, it offers robust group expense sharing with various split types, real-time balance tracking, and simplified settlements.
 Uniquely, it features an **AI-assisted bill scanning** capability using local OCR (Tesseract.js) to automatically extract transaction details from receipts.
 The application prioritizes privacy and security with JWT authentication and a clean, modern UI.

 ## 3. Features
 - **User Authentication**: Secure Registration and Login using JWT (JSON Web Tokens).